-Kayla is a Licensed Marriage & Family Therapist (LMFT) and Attachment Trauma-Informed Art Therapist in a Southern California private practice.
+Kayla is a Licensed Marriage & Family Therapist (LMFT) and Attachment Trauma-Informed Art Therapist and Clinical Associate at Dr. Kate Truitt & Associates in Southern California.
 For the past 20 years she has successfully empowered individuals to heal from trauma (including attachment and developmental trauma) and lead more joyful and authentic lives.
 She is trained and experienced in Interpersonal Neurobiology and Evidence-Based Practices.

 Her Integrative practice is based on the belief that your Body and Mind innately guide you towards healing.
-Even if one’s childhood was less than ideal, we all have a Whole and intact inner Self with secure attachment within us, which may be blocked by interference such as past trauma.
-With access to a combination of tools and modalities such as: Havening, Mindfulness Self-Compassion, Interpersonal Neurobiology with Attachment theory, IFS- Internal Family Systems of parts, DARe (Dynamic Attachment Re-patterning Experiencing), Art Therapy, Brainspotting, and with gentle curiosity, Kayla will work with you to heal and remove these blockages, ultimately allowing your true authentic Self to shine.
+Even if one’s childhood was less than ideal, we all have a whole and intact Inner-Self with Secure attachment within us, which may be blocked by interference such as past trauma.
+With access to a combination of tools and modalities such as: Havening, Mindfulness Self-Compassion, Interpersonal Neurobiology with Attachment theory, DARe (Dynamic Attachment Re-patterning Experiencing), Art Therapy, Brainspotting, and with gentle curiosity, Kayla will work with you to heal and remove these blockages, ultimately allowing your true authentic Self to shine.

 Kayla is a Certified Havening Techniques® Practitioner, practicing since her trainings in March 2018 and May 2019.
 Havening is a safe and gentle psychosensory form of psychotherapy which helps depotentiate traumatic experiences from the amygdala, a region of your brain associated with emotions.
 This re-processing of trauma removes the intense emotional experience from a traumatic memory.
 Havening is also a great tool for building emotional regulation, brain resiliency, and creating possibilities.
 Kayla is passionate about Havening and neurobiology, believing that understanding how the brain is impacted by trauma helps normalize one’s experiences.